genevate/style_guides/programming/languages/ruby/ruby.md

 - Use IO::SEEK_CUR to read from current position in file.
 Example: `file.seek 10, IO::SEEK_CUR`.
 - Use IO::SEEK_END to read from end of a file.
 Example: `file.seek -10, IO::SEEK_END`.

+## Load versus Require

+- Prefer `require` over `load`.
+- Use `load` when you need to read and load files every time you parse it.
+- Use `require` when you need to read and load files when referenced the first time only.

 ## Tests

 ### MiniTest